tomate44/CurvesWB/README.md

 ## Important Notes
 * This workbench is EXPERIMENTAL and should NOT be used for any serious work.
 * This workbench is not suitable for beginners.
 A good knowledge of FreeCAD is needed.
-* This workbench is essentialy my personal playground for experimenting with geometric algorithms.
+* This workbench is essentially my personal playground for experimenting with geometric algorithms.

 ## Installation
 There are 2 methods to install Curves WB: